September/October 2017 issue

 So unless you joined for multiple years, all 1-year RBDA memberships will expire on Jan.
 31, 2016.
 To continue to support the RBDA, we need you to renew now for the 2016 year.
 Details are here.

 Dues and donations go mainly to printing and mailing The Highlander, and rent and insurance for the public meetings at the school.

-What are you interested in?
-Local flora and fauna,
+you interested in?
+Local flora and fauna, gardening,

-What were some of your favorite speakers or
+some of your favorite speakers or presentations at

 The Bonny Doon Planning District